-The City of Roswell Fire Department was founded in 1889 beginning with 40 leather buckets and one 16 foot ladder.
-Local businessman Nathan Jaffa was elected as the first fire chief and eight men were enrolled as volunteer firemen.
+The City of Roswell Fire Department was founded in 1889 beginning with 40 leather buckets and one 16-foot ladder.
+Local businessman Nathan Jaffa was elected as the first fire chief, and he commanded an eight-man volunteer unit.

-The department has changed considerably since those early days; currently there are 93 full-time employees, along with 1 office employee.
-These employees work out of six fire stations, one administration building, and a fire training center.
-In 2020, the department responded to 1,000 fire-related calls for service, along with 8,373 EMS calls.
+The department has changed considerably since those early days, with 91 employees working out of six fire stations, one administration building and a fire training center.

 In 2021, the department responded to 1,027 fire-related calls for service, along with 8,239 EMS calls.

 The RFD responds on a vast array of incidents including structure fires, grass fires, hazardous materials incidents, motor vehicle accidents, high- and low-angle rope rescue, swift water rescue, public assist calls, as well as medical emergencies.